Njaaga-Gakure/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line

 6-size.c prints the size of various types on the computer it is compiled and run on

+101-quote.c prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error